Jakub-Ner/WeatherApp-Observer/cmake-build-debug/_deps/googletest-src/docs/gmock_cook_book.md

 However, if the action has its own state, you may be surprised if you share the action object.
-Suppose you have an action factory `IncrementCounter(init)` which creates an action that increments and returns a counter whose initial value is `init`, using two actions created from the same expression and using a shared action will exhibit different behaviors.
+Suppose you have an action factory `IncrementCounter(init)` which creates an action that increments and returns a m_counter whose initial value is `init`, using two actions created from the same expression and using a shared action will exhibit different behaviors.
 Example: